The Present and Future of Four Top Operators: Future proton-proton colliders

 \section{Future proton-proton colliders}

 Let us remark that under well-motivated assumptions, current searches for strong $t \bar t t \bar t$ production enjoy a higher reach on the compositeness scale $4 \pi f$ than probes of the Higgs sector at the LHC.
-This fact motivates our sensitivity studies at future colliders, in particular at the 100 TeV FCC-hh \cite{Abada:2019lih}, the subject of this section.
+This fact motivates our sensitivity studies at future colliders.
+We begin in this section with hadron colliders, first discussing shortly the high-luminosity phase of the LHC and then analyzing in detail the 100 TeV FCC-hh \cite{Abada:2019lih}.

+To estimate the HL-LHC sensitivity to $c_{tt}/\Lambda^2$ we perform a simple extrapolation of the CMS four-top search in multileptons~\cite{Sirunyan:2019wxt}.
+We focus on the signal region (bottom panel of Fig.~\ref{fig:histograms_LHC}), adopting the $H_T$-binning chosen by CMS and rescaling their MC predictions for all SM processes to a luminosity of $3$~ab$^{-1}$.
+As in the previous section, we include the missing SM $t\bar{t}Wj(\mathrm{EW})$ contribution among the backgrounds and simulate the signal neglecting interference with SM four-top production.
+Assuming as systematics on the two main backgrounds $(\delta_{t\bar{t}t\bar{t}}, \delta_{t\bar{t}W}) = (8.5\%, 7.5\%)$, which correspond to half the current theoretical uncertainties~\cite{Frederix:2017wme}, and applying a mild PDF rescaling factor~\cite{ColliderReach} to account for the increase of collider energy to $14$~TeV, we obtain at $95\%$~CL

+We view this as a conservative estimate, as the actual HL-LHC analysis will capitalize on the $\approx 20$ times larger statistics by refining the binning at larger $H_T$, thus increasing slightly the sensitivity.\footnote{In addition, rescaling the current statistical-only $95\%$ CL bound $\Lambda / \sqrt{ |c_{tt}| } > 0.93$~TeV using Collider Reach~\cite{ColliderReach} would give an estimate of $1.7$~TeV at the HL-LHC.} Furthermore, a caveat is that we have assumed agreement of data with the SM predictions, although as discussed in Sec.~\ref{sec:multilep} this is somewhat unclear for current multilepton measurements.

-The decays of the four top quarks give rise to a complex set of possible final states.
+We now turn to the analysis of the four-top final state at the FCC-hh.
+The decays of the four tops give rise to a complex set of possible final states.
 The same-sign dileptons (SSL) and trileptons (3L) signatures both benefit from suppressed SM backgrounds, while retaining not-too-small branching ratios of $4.1\%$ and $2.6\%$, respectively.
 These numbers do not include contributions from leptonic $\tau$ decays, which are systematically neglected in our FCC analysis (whereas they are always included when we quote LHC results).\footnote{As taus dominantly originate from $W$ and $Z$ decays, they give approximate equal contributions to both signal and backgrounds, hence neglecting them makes our FCC results slightly conservative.} Conversely, the fully hadronic signature has a large branching ratio of $20\%$, but suffers from challenging backgrounds.
 In this work we thoroughly analyze the SSL and 3L signatures, and perform an exploratory study of the fully hadronic final state.